casey/just/README.md

 Features that aren't yet ready for stabilization are marked as unstable and may be changed or removed at any time.
-Using unstable features produces an error by default, which can be suppressed with by passing the `--unstable` flag, `set unstable`, or setting the environment variable `JUST_UNSTABLE`, to any value other than `false`, `0`, or the empty string.
+Using unstable features produces an error by default, which can be suppressed by passing the `--unstable` flag, `set unstable`, or setting the environment variable `JUST_UNSTABLE`, to any value other than `false`, `0`, or the empty string.